lcpilling/ukbrapR/README.md

 ## Get date first diagnosis

-Identify the date first diagnosed for each participant from any of the "long" datasets ascertained from `get_emr()` (cause of death, HES, and GP).
+Identify the date first diagnosed for each participant from any of datasets searched with `get_diagnoses()` (cause of death, HES diagnoses, GP clinical, cancer registry, HES operations, and self-reported illness fields).

-Also includes a column indicating the source of the date of first diagnosis (gp, hes, death [or self-reported, if provided]).
+Also includes a column indicating the source of the date of first diagnosis.

 ```r
 # for each participant, get Date First diagnosed with the condition